Program

 We work to help people find sustainable ways to make sure they know where their next meal is coming from and support long-term methods of reducing their vulnerability to hunger and malnutrition.
 This includes supporting farming households to ensure local markets are well stocked, managing natural resources so that they are less at risk from the effects of climate change, and strengthening livelihoods so that people can purchase food.

-The gender transformative approach of the Win-Win project in Burundi, for example, led to increases in rice production, food security, and incomes, as well as successfully challenging community attitudes around gender-based violence.
+The Win-Win project in Burundi, project in Burundi led to increased rice production, improved food security, and higher incomes, while also contributing to positive shifts in community attitudes around gender-based violence.

 Working with 4 local partners, DBI EAN, ENPHO, NTAG, and VDRC as part of a consortium working in 42 of Nepal’s 77 Districts, Suaahara II in Nepal contributed to reducing food insecurity by 12.5%, increasing food security for 1.6 million people.